diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 ### Performing an Export
 By contrast, an export uses HDFS as the source of data and a remote database as the destination.

-Before exporting a table from HDFS to a database, we must prepare the database to receive the data by creating the target table.
+`Before exporting a table from HDFS to a database, we must prepare the database to receive the data by creating the target table`.
 Although Sqoop can infer which Java types are appropriate to hold SQL data types, this translation does not work in both directions (for example, there are several possible SQL column definitions that can hold data in a Java String; this could be CHAR(64), VARCHAR(200), or something else entirely).
 Consequently, you must determine which types are most appropriate.

 We are going to export the zip_profits table from Hive.
 ```shell